Mvye/Nom/README.md

 **Required Must-have Stories**

-1. User can take pictures with the app
+- [x] User can take pictures with the app
-2. User can make posts
+- [x] User can make posts
-    a.
-Posts are required to have an image, description, and (new idea) boolean representing whether or not it’s homemade
+    - [x] Posts are required to have an image, description, whether the post is homemade or not
-    b.
-Posts can optionally have price, location (if it’s not homemade), and recipe (if it’s homemade)
+    - [x] Posts can optionally have price, location, and recipe (if it’s homemade)
-    c.
-Posts can optionally have tags that can help with searching, like if it’s spicy, sweet, sour, Mexican, healthy [I’m thinking this could be an Array of Strings]
+    - [x] Posts can optionally have tags that can help with searching, like if it’s spicy, sweet, Japanese, etc.
-3. Users can like other user’s posts (potentially should be a stretch feature?)
+- [x] Users can like other user’s posts
-4. User can search for posts via tags (using queryManager), sorting home feed (optional, backup complex algorithm)
+- [x] User can search for posts via tags
-5. There’s three different main views (fragments) accessible with bottom nav bar
+- [x] There’s three different main views (fragments) accessible with bottom nav bar
-    a.
-HomeFeed -  list of posts made by user’s the current user is following and the user
+    - [x] HomeFeed -  list of posts made by user’s the current user is following and the user
-    b.
-NewPost - allows user to take a picture and add a description.
+    - [x] NewPost - allows user to take a picture and add a description.
 Can add optional location, price, and recipe.
-    c.
-Profile - shows a user’s profile including their username, profile picture (stretch story?), as well as a list of posts they’ve made
+    - [x] Profile - shows a user’s profile including their username, profile picture, as well as a list of posts they’ve made
-6. User can double tap to like a post (iffy on this), User can scroll to refresh HomeFeed
+- [x] User can double tap to like a post (shows a like animation with external library), User can scroll to refresh HomeFeed
-7. [Here would be stories that incorporate external libraries for visual polish and animations]

 **Optional Nice-to-have Stories**

-* 1. User can edit their own posts
+- [ ] User can edit their own posts
-* 2. User can click on a post for a detailed post view
+- [ ] User can click on a post for a detailed post view
-* 3. User can click on a posts user’s profile picture to go to their profile
+- [x] User can click on a posts user’s profile picture to go to their profile
-* 4. Allow user to choose an image from gallery when making a post
+- [x] Created a Map View in which you can view posts as markers on a map
+- [x] Users have two different methods to add locations
+- [x]

 ### 2. Screen Archetypes

 * LoginActivity
-* MainActivity with bottom navigation bar
+* MainActivity
 * HomeFragment
+* MapViewActivity
+* ComposeActivity
-* NewPostFragment1
+    * ComposeFragment
-* NewPostFragment2
+    * MoreInformationComposeFragment
 * ProfileFragment

 ### 3. Navigation